-An internationally recognised estuaries and wetlands expert specialising in field, laboratory and numerical modelling studies related to estuarine dynamics and wetland hydrology.
+Jamie is an internationally recognised estuaries and wetlands expert specialising in field, laboratory and numerical modelling studies related to estuarine dynamics and wetland hydrology.
+Having previously been a Project Engineer at WRL, Jamie has recently completed a PhD on biophysical linkages in estuaries, and is now a Research Associate.

 - 2015: Winner Green Globe Awards - Big Swamp Recovery: Evidence Supporting Innovation